Paul G. Allen School for Global Animal Health Team

 The Allen School is home to dedicated faculty who often work in multiple departments.
 Since much of our work requires interdisciplinary resources, our faculty is committed to excellent communications and collaboration between departments.
 Our facilities also allows us to host visiting faculty from around the world.

-Residents and Students
+Fellows and Students

 Our graduate programs and the resources available to our postdoctoral team are unsurpassed.
 Our students come from the Immunology and Infectious Diseases, NIH Protein Biotechnology, and Interdisciplinary programs.
 Our fellows come from around the world to continue their research in global animal health.